Grizzlies rout Timberwolves 124-96 to tie series at 1 apiece

 This time, officials stayed very busy calling 20 fouls in a very long first quarter.
 That kept the NBA’s top scoring teams in the regular season from getting into any rhythm as they combined to shoot 33 free throws.

-At one point, Memphis had Steven Adams, Jackson, Clarke and Dillon Brooks on the bench with two fouls.
-That forced coach Taylor Jenkins to turn to Tillman who didn’t play in Game 1, and he turned in the best playoff game of his young career.
+Foul trouble forced Jenkins to turn to Tillman who didn’t play in Game 1, and he turned in the best playoff game of his young career.

 The Grizzlies grabbed their biggest lead of this short series at 30-23 on a floater by Jones with 2:11 left, and they led 33-32 after the first quarter when Morant’s long buzzer-beater attempt hit off the rim and off.